loganhasson/shipment/README.md

    setups/deploys.
 7. Look into creating a base image that already includes ruby and postgres containers.
 (Requires support from DigitalOcean.)
-8. Look into using `docker attach` to allow viewing logs.
-9. Better deal with committing and pushing on `ship this`.
+8. Better deal with committing and pushing on `ship this`.
 Right now, rejected pushes would break everything.
-10. Create simple way to symlink credentials from an `application.yml` or `.env` file.
+9. Create simple way to symlink credentials from an `application.yml` or `.env` file.
-11. Fix messy output during setup and deploy.
+10. Fix messy output during setup and deploy.
 Also, deal with duplicate 'Done.'s when a command is re-run.
-12. Speed everything up.
+11. Speed everything up.
-13. Clean up the classes.
+12. Clean up the classes.
 Most things are doing *way* too much.
-14. Write specs!
+13. Write specs!
-15. Add cleanup option to remove all system config.
+14. Add cleanup option to remove all system config.

 ## Contributing